kibertoad/message-queue-toolkit/README.md

 Then the message is automatically nacked without requeueing by the abstract consumer and processing fails.

 > **_NOTE:_**  See [userConsumerSchemas.ts](./packages/sqs/test/consumers/userConsumerSchemas.ts) and [SqsPermissionsConsumerMonoSchema.spec.ts](./packages/sqs/test/consumers/SqsPermissionsConsumerMonoSchema.spec.ts) for a practical example.

+### Barrier pattern
+The barrier pattern facilitates the out-of-order message handling by retrying the message later if the system is not still in the good state to be able to process that message.

+To enable this pattern you should implement `preHandlerBarrier` including your conditions to process the message so if the method returns `true` the message will be processed right away but if it returns false it will be retried later

+> **_NOTE:_**  See [SqsPermissionConsumerMonoSchema.ts](./packages/sns/test/consumers/SnsSqsPermissionConsumerMonoSchema.ts) for a practical example on mono consumers.
+> **_NOTE:_**  See [SqsPermissionConsumerMultiSchema.ts](./packages/sns/test/consumers/SnsSqsPermissionConsumerMultiSchema.ts) for a practical example on multi consumers.

 ## Fan-out to Multiple Consumers